Ahren09/Ahren0.github.io/content/_index.md

           date_start: '2019-06-17'
           date_end: '2019-09-03'
           description: |2-
-            Worked on the backend services of IBM Cloud.
+            - Worked on the backend services of IBM Cloud.

-            Created IAR Manual Analysis, an AWS Step Functions workflow that uses AWS Lambda to aggregate datapoints from various data sources (S3, DynamoDB) for SageMaker ML model training, and handles over 16,000 requests per summary stage.
+            - Developed Compass DataRouter, a routing service for Compass project based on Golang and MongoDB, reducing memory usage and accelerating data retrieval;
+            - Enhanced the monitoring dashboard for Compass towards a more intuitive and responsive user interface with React.js.

     design: